 Where Are Nike Products Made?

-Nike is one of the most recognizable brands in the world and one of the top global producers of athletic shoes and apparel.
+Nike is one of the most recognizable brands in the world and a leading global producer of athletic shoes and apparel.
 They were founded in Oregon in 1964 by University of Oregon track star Phil Knight and his coach Bill Bowerman.
-Nike still has their roots in Oregon today, but it’s pretty obvious and well documented that they outsource a ton of their manufacturing to Southeast Asia, Central America, and other regions of the world to take advantage of cheap labor and material costs, no matter what the hit on our economy or the quality of their products is.
-So, the question isn’t necessarily “is Nike made in the USA”, but rather – are there any Nike products at all that are still assembled and sourced in the United States?
+Nike still has their roots in Oregon today.
+Still, it’s fairly obvious and well-documented that they outsource a significant portion of their manufacturing to Southeast Asia, Central America, and other regions of the world to take advantage of cheap labor and material costs, regardless of the impact on our economy or the quality of their products.
+So, the question isn’t necessarily “is Nike made in the USA”, but rather, are there any Nike products at all that are still assembled and sourced in the United States?
 We did the research to find out.
 Our verdict is below.

 Verdict: Are Any Nike Products Made in the USA?

-According to the latest data we have from November 2020, Nike has 35 U.S. factories (30 focused on apparel), which makes up 6.4% of their total number of worldwide factories.
-Those 35 factories employ 5,430 workers, a measly 0.5% of Nike’s total workers across their entire manufacturing footprint.
+According to the latest data we have from November 2020, Nike has 35 U.S. factories (30 of which are focused on apparel), which account for 6.4% of their total number of worldwide factories.
+Those 35 factories employ 5,430 workers, which is a measly 0.5% of Nike’s total workforce across its entire manufacturing footprint.
 Averaging that out, each U.S. Nike factory employs 155.1 workers on average, compared to the average across all of their factories of 2,010.1 workers.

-Vietnam, China, and Indonesia make up most of their footprint, totaling 51.6% of their manufacturing plants.
-Those countries are clearly the hotbeds for manufacturing where they really “pack it in”, each factory employing 2,888.6 workers on average.
+Vietnam, China, and Indonesia account for the majority of their footprint, with a total of 51.6% of their manufacturing plants.
+Those countries are clearly the hotbeds for manufacturing, where they really “pack it in”; each factory employs an average of 2,888.6 workers.

 So, where is Nike made?
 Below is a breakdown of all Nike factories sorted by country and the types of products they produce.